NixOS/nixpkgs/CONTRIBUTING.md

   - NixOS and its modules:
     - You can add new module to your NixOS configuration file (usually it’s `/etc/nixos/configuration.nix`).
 And do `sudo nixos-rebuild test -I nixpkgs=<path to your local nixpkgs folder> --fast`.

-- If you have commits `pkg-name: oh, forgot to insert whitespace`: squash commits in this case.
-Use `git rebase -i`.

 - [Rebase](https://git-scm.com/book/en/v2/Git-Branching-Rebasing) your branch against current `master`.

-### Writing good commit messages

-In addition to writing properly formatted commit messages, it's important to include relevant information so other developers can later understand *why* a change was made.
-While this information usually can be found by digging code, mailing list/Discourse archives, pull request discussions or upstream changes, it may require a lot of work.

-Package version upgrades usually allow for simpler commit messages, including attribute name, old and new version, as well as a reference to the relevant release notes/changelog.
-Every once in a while a package upgrade requires more extensive changes, and that subsequently warrants a more verbose message.

-Pull requests should not be squash merged in order to keep complete commit messages and GPG signatures intact and must not be when the change doesn't make sense as a single commit.
-This means that, when addressing review comments in order to keep the pull request in an always mergeable status, you will sometimes need to rewrite your branch's history and then force-push it with `git push --force-with-lease`.
-Useful git commands that can help a lot with this are `git commit --patch --amend` and `git rebase --interactive`.
-For more details consult the git man pages or online resources like [git-rebase.io](https://git-rebase.io/) or [The Pro Git Book](https://git-scm.com/book/en/v2/Git-Tools-Rewriting-History).

 ### (Creating a pull request)